JCDeen/LegacyCode/README.md

      A multi-threaded server running as a Windows service.

      Snoopy allowed field techs to connect to those big lights you see in shopping malls and office parks.
      It was used to download operating statistics and other data from the lights.
-Other services were used to control the lights.
+     Other services were used to control the lights, set operational parameters, etc.

 > Company: ***SITA***
 >> **Project:** *Wafer* ("Windows Airfare FRont end")